Useranamol/anmol/README.md

 Write a program that allows user to

-- Light/dark mode toggle
-- Live previews
-- Fullscreen mode
+- add Student Record
-- Cross platform
+- take Attendance
+- Search Students Record

 ## Phase one (june 6 - 8)